THE POSTNATAL WARD

-Breast switching - when baby stops swallowing and sucking strongly then switch breasts to stimulate further sucking
+Breast/chest switching - when baby stops swallowing and sucking strongly then switch to the other side to stimulate further sucking

-Breast compression – sustained compression of the breast once the baby has stopped swallowing, in order to increase milk ejection and stimulate further sucking
+Breast/chest compression – sustained compression of the breast/chest tissue once the baby has stopped swallowing, in order to increase milk ejection and stimulate further sucking

-Express milk regularly and give resulting expressed breast milk to baby
+Express milk regularly and give resulting expressed milk to baby

-To maximise expressed milk yield, parents can use a hospital grade double electric breast pump, express during or after skin to skin contact, massage the breast before expressing and listen to relaxation tracks or relaxing music (evidence links as for preterm babies).
+To maximise expressed milk yield, mothers/parents can use a hospital grade double electric pump, express during or after skin to skin contact, massage the breast/chest before expressing and listen to relaxation tracks or relaxing music (evidence links as for preterm babies).

-Babies on this pathway will be weighed frequently to assess their response to breastfeeding support, with paediatric referral if the response is poor.
-There should also be assessment of potential maternal reasons for low milk supply - for example severe anaemia, retained placenta and thyroid disorder.
+Babies on this pathway will be weighed frequently to assess their response to feeding support, with paediatric referral if the response is poor.
+There should also be assessment of potential maternal/parental reasons for low milk supply - for example severe anaemia, retained placenta and thyroid disorder.

 The medical concern is that excessive weight loss is associated with hypernatraemic dehydration, which in its most severe form could cause seizures, thrombosis and renal failure.
-Excessive weight loss is often also associated with more significant jaundice.
-With very low intake of breastmilk, babies may become hypoglycaemic.
+Excessive weight loss may also be associated with more significant jaundice.
+With very low intake of human milk, babies may become hypoglycaemic - particularly if they have other risk factors for hypoglycaemia such as low birth weight.
 Therefore after history and examination, the doctor will consider checking electrolytes, glucose and bilirubin.